waldrain/waldrain.github.io/moniwonig.md

 ### done 2022-07-17

+- ralf weber elektro removed OGN stromzaehler on friday 2022-07-15
+- rewired elektro attached to EGN electroicity meter: one single 24A fuse for EGN and another single 24A fuse for OGN + DGN
-- prepared all holes for NW + DGN A/C
+- prepared all holes, cables and tubes for NW + DGN A/C
+- mounted all three NW + DGN A/C units
 - improved stability of one moni balcony palette
 - clear up in shed
 - clear up in lounge
 - fix bicycle trailer
 - fasten top 48V battery shelf
 - order hot water heat pump

 ## todo